Atradius Surety FAQs

 • Overall surety bond need (e.g. type of bonds, beneficiary countries, durations).

-Depending on the complexity, this process can take up to a
+Depending on the complexity, this process can take up to a couple of weeks.

 How is my surety bonds application assessed?